What is wrong with ESG? Lights and shadows of an emerging standard

 The perception component is calculated by reviewing and classifying thousands of ESG articles released in the financial press on a negative-to-positive sentiment scale, based on proprietary Natural Language Processing (NLP) algorithms, with scores aggregated at the E, S and G levels.

-ESG is just a formal thing, merely a trend, not a core dimension for a company
+ESG is just a formal thing, merely a trend, not a core dimension of a company

 “ESG is just a “formal” thing, merely a trend, not a core dimension for a company”: this perception raises the issue that proficiency in ESG may be a “nice to have” feature.
 Still, it isn’t easy to translate into profitable contributions to a company’s P&L and eventually create long-term value for a company.
 A focus on ESG is just a trendy topic in top management discussions, to be addressed by a tick on a CEO’s “to do’s” list, in case someone may ask.